paulorvdc/ephen-experiments/README.md

 ## wip
-new experiments, methods and data will be updated with the research progress.
+new experiments, methods, data and usability will be improved and updated with the research progress.